EmilioHulbert/B00kOfProblems/Tech.md

 Copy code
 bluetooth-applet &
 If it works, you can add it to startup applications so that it runs automatically when you log in.
 In

+## diffrent audio device in linux
+how will i tweak linux so that i can select specific audio device for firefox and a diffrent for vlc.vlc to use nobel 2040 and firefox to use my pods as i google something
+ChatGPT said:
+ChatGPT

+To set up specific audio devices for different applications in Linux, you can use tools like PulseAudio or PipeWire (a more modern alternative).
+Here's a step-by-step guide on how to achieve your goal of routing Firefox to use your earbuds (e.g., "my pods") and VLC to use your Noble 2040 headphones:
+Step 1: Ensure PulseAudio or PipeWire Is Installed

+Most Linux distributions come with PulseAudio installed by default, but PipeWire is becoming more popular and is the default in some distributions (e.g., Fedora).
+Make sure you have one of these audio servers installed.

+    PulseAudio: If you need to install it, use:

+sudo apt install pulseaudio pavucontrol

+PipeWire: For PipeWire, use:

+    sudo apt install pipewire pavucontrol

+Step 2: Open PulseAudio Volume Control

+Use pavucontrol, a graphical tool that lets you manage audio streams.
+This tool is essential for assigning different audio outputs to individual applications.

+    Run pavucontrol:

+pavucontrol